 \section{Introduction}

-The origin of one of the most compact massive objects in the Universe, the supermassive black holes (\textsc{SMBHs}) has not been determined yet.
-These objects have masses ranging between $10^6-10^{10} ~ \mathrm{M_\odot}$ \citep{Natarajan2009, Volonteri2010, Kormendy2010, Kormendy2013, McConnell2011, Wenwen2015, King2016, Pacucci2017, Mehrgan2019, Onken2020}.
-Some remarkable findings about \textsc{SMBHs} in the distant universe have been made by different research teams.
-The first $3$ quasars observed at redshift ($z$) larger than 6 were reported by \citet{Fan2003}.
-Afterward \citet{Mortlock2011} observed a quasar at $z=7.085$ with a mass of $2\times10^9 ~ \mathrm M_\odot$.
-Soon after, \citet{Wu2015} discovered one of the most massive supermassive black holes known to date, weighing in at $1.2\times10^{10} ~ \mathrm{M_\odot}$ at $z=6.3$.
-A few years later, \citet{Jeram2020} found a quasar at $z=2.89$ with a mass of $2.7\times10^{10} ~ \mathrm{M_\odot}$, it is believed to be the most massive SMBH.
-Additionally, \citet{Wang2021} contributed to the exploration by spotting a distant Active Galactic Nucleus (AGN) at $z=7.642$, with a mass of $(1.6\pm 0.4)\times10^9 ~ \mathrm{M_\odot}$. \citet{Banados2016} provided the observation of more than $100$ quasars with redshifts between $5.6 \lesssim z \lesssim 6.7$.
-Lately, \citet{Fan2023} presented a review of high redshift quasars that include more than $300$ quasars at $z>6$.
+The origin of one of the most compact massive objects in the Universe, namely, supermassive black holes (\textsc{SMBHs}) has not been determined thus far.
+These objects exhibit masses ranging between $10^6-10^{10} ~ \mathrm{M_\odot}$ \citep{Natarajan2009, Volonteri2010, Kormendy2010, Kormendy2013, McConnell2011, Wenwen2015, King2016, Pacucci2017, Mehrgan2019, Onken2020}.
+Remarkable findings on \textsc{SMBHs} in the distant universe have been published by different research teams, starting from the first three quasars observed at redshift ($z$) higher than 6 reported by \citet{Fan2003}.
+Afterward, \citet{Mortlock2011} observed a quasar at $z=7.085$ with a mass of $2\times10^9 ~ \mathrm M_\odot$.
+Soon after, \citet{Wu2015} discovered one of the most massive SMBHs known to date, weighing in at $1.2\times10^{10} ~ \mathrm{M_\odot}$ at $z=6.3$.
+A few years later, \citet{Jeram2020} found a quasar at $z=2.89$ with a mass of $2.7\times10^{10} ~ \mathrm{M_\odot}$, which is believed to be the most massive SMBH known thus far.
+Additionally, \citet{Wang2021} contributed to the exploration by spotting a distant active galactic nucleus (AGN) at $z=7.642$, with a mass of $(1.6\pm 0.4)\times10^9 ~ \mathrm{M_\odot}$. \citet{Banados2016} provided the observation of more than $100$ quasars with redshifts between $5.6 \lesssim z \lesssim 6.7$.
+Most recently, \citet{Fan2023} presented a review of high redshift quasars that includes more than $300$ quasars at $z>6$.